hieuvp/aws-certified-cloud-practitioner/security-and-architecture/architecting-applications-on-ec2/README.md

-# Introduction to Security and Architecture on AWS
+# Architecting Applications on Amazon EC2

 ## Table of Contents